 - Excalibur is forced to do so altogether when they are captured by an Arab warlord, Al-Rafiq, in the middle of Operation Cambyses.
 Al-Rafiq promptly gives them a live demonstration of the effectiveness of some World War I German nerve gas, which includes a batch that brainwashes its victims rather than killing them, using members of a captured Italo-German task force as guinea pigs.

 - It happens to Page in Operation Taurus when Isabelle is executed in front of him.

 - Fragile Speedster: The German HE 100s seen in Operation Guillotine fit this trope.
-They're monstrously fast, but can barely turn, and aren't particularly heavily armored.
+They're monstrously fast, but can barely turn, and aren't particularly heavily armored. note

 - Funetik Aksent: James and sometimes Nils.